Denunciation (penology)

-Denunciation in the context of sentencing philosophy demonstrates the disapproval of an act by society expressed by the imposition of a punishment.
-The purpose of denunciation is not so much to punish the offender but to demonstrate to law-abiding citizens that the particular behaviour which is being punished, or denounced, is not acceptable.
+Denunciation in the context of sentencing philosophy, refers to society’s expression of disapproval of an act through the imposition of punishment.
+The purpose of denunciation is not to punish the offender directly, but to signal to law-abiding citizens that the behavior in question is unacceptable.
 In this respect, it has been argued that "punishment is not like a private letter; it is like a billboard put up on a busy street… it is also meant for the victim of crime and for the public at large”.
 Denunciation is one of five different objectives that punishment is thought to achieve; the other four objectives are deterrence, incapacitation (for the protection of society), retribution and rehabilitation.

 Theories

 Instrumental denunciation

-Durkheim (1960) argued that denunciation was a form of education in that punishment "reinforce(s) the conscience collective of society and thereby ensure(s) that members of society continued to refrain from crime".
+Durkheim (1960) argued that denunciation was a form of education in that punishment "reinforces the conscience collective of society and thereby ensure(s) that members of society continued to refrain from crime".
 This is a forward looking or utilitarian approach which is similar to the concept of deterrence.

 Expressive denunciation

 This view of denunciation is that punishment is justified because it expresses society's abhorrence of crime and shows the commitment of a particular society to its own values.
-This perspective does not 'look forward' as it does not include an intention to change or affect anyone's behaviour.
+This perspective is not forward-looking as it does not aim to change or affect anyone's behaviour.